-- c. $exhK\exists \equiv K\exists \land \neg K\forall$ - d. $exhKexh\exists \equiv K[\exists \land \neg \forall]$ - e.
+- (51) John gave an A to some of his students ($= \exists$). - a.
+K∃ - b. $Kexh\exists \equiv K[\exists \land \neg \forall]$ - c. $exhK\exists \equiv K\exists \land \neg K\forall$ - d. $exhKexh\exists \equiv K[\exists \land \neg \forall]$ - e.
 Context: John always gives the same grade to each of his students.

-Now, the simplest parse (49a) is ruled out by the principle ET, since it does not logically entail either $K\forall$ or $\neg K\forall$, while the other three parses do satisfy ET.
-Furthermore, the most complex parse (49d) ends up being semantically equivalent with (49b) and can, therefore, be ignored.
-Consequently, Meyer predicts that any utterance of (49) can be either interpreted as $K[\exists \land \neg\forall]$ or $K\exists \land \neg K\forall$.
-Now suppose (49) is uttered in the context of (49e).
+Now, the simplest parse (51a) is ruled out by the principle ET, since it does not logically entail either $K\forall$ or $\neg K\forall$, while the other three parses do satisfy ET.
+Furthermore, the most complex parse (51d) ends up being semantically equivalent with (51b) and can, therefore, be ignored.
+Consequently, Meyer predicts that any utterance of (51) can be either interpreted as $K[\exists \land \neg \forall]$ or $K\exists \land \neg K\forall$.
+Now suppose (51) is uttered in the context of (51e).
 Both of the readings predicted by Meyer contradict background assumptions in this context.
-The crucial reason for this is that any proposition that is part of the common ground is, by definition, part of the beliefs of each interlocutor, including the speaker.
-Thus, if we adopt parse (49b) we infer that the speaker believes that John gave an A to only some of his students which clashes with the assumption that the speaker (like the other interlocutors) believes that John gave the same grade to his students, which with the assumption that the speaker believes that John gave the same grade to each of his students, yields the inference that the speaker believes that John gave an A to all of his students, contradicting the entailment of (49c) that $\neg K\forall$.
-Since no available parse of (49) is predicted to be felicitous in the context of (49e), the utterance as whole is predicted to be infelicitous in that context.
+The crucial reason for this is that any proposition that is part of the commonground is, by definition, part of the beliefs of each interlocutor, including the speaker.
+Thus, if we adopt parse (51b) we infer that the speaker believes that John gave an A to only some of his students which clashes with the assumption that the speaker (like the other interlocutors) believes that John gave the same grade to his students.
+If the adopt parse (51c) we infer that the speaker believes that John gave an A to some of his students, which with the assumption that the speaker believes that John gave an A to all of his students, contradicting the entailment of (51c) that $\neg K\forall$.
+Since no available parse of (51) is predicted to be felicitous in the context of (51e), the utterance as whole is predicted to be infelicitous in that context.

-The upshot of all this, of course, is that while Meyer's account is close to the spirit (if not the letter) of Magri's account, unlike Magri, she does not predict that innocently excludable alternatives never give rise to primary implicatures; in the particular case of (49), such an inference is indeed predicted to be possible in general due to the availability of the parse in (49c).
-Importantly, it is absolutely crucial in Meyer's system that exhaustification be optional,39 otherwise the only available parse for (49) would be (49d), which is undesirable as it would bring us back to square one.
+The upshot of all this, of course, is that while Meyer's account is close to the spirit (if not the letter) of Magri's account, unlike Magri, she does not predict that innocently excludable alternatives never give rise to primary implicatures; in the particular case of (51), such an inference is indeed predicted to be possible in general due to the availability of the parse in (51c).
+Importantly, it is absolutely crucial in Meyer's system that exhaustification be optional,37 otherwise the only available parse for (51) would be (51d), which is undesirable as it would bring us back to square one.

 Interestingly, while in Meyer's framework one tenet of Magri's system, namely the obligatoriness of exhaustification, is discarded, she has to double down on the other tenet of his system, namely blindness to contextual information.
-In Meyer's system, not only does exh exclusively rely on logical entailment, but the principle ET (48d) also has to rely exclusively on logical entailment.
-The latter is in fact crucial: had ET relied on contextual entailment, the parse in (49a) would become available in the context of (49e), since in that context (49a) contextually entails K \forall , leading to the incorrect prediction that (49) is felicitous in the context (49e).40
+In Meyer's system, not only does exh exclusively rely on logical entailment, but the principle ET (50d) also has to rely exclusively on logical entailment.
+The latter is in fact crucial: had ET relied on contextual entailment, the parse in (51a) would become available in the context of (51e), since in that context (51a) contextually entails $K\forall$, leading to the incorrect prediction that (51) is felicitous in the context (51e).